littleosbook/littleosbook/the_road_to_user_mode.md

 ### A Very Simple Program

-Any program we write at this stage won't be able to do much.
-Therefore, a very short program that writes a value to a register suffices.
-Halting Bochs and reading the log should verify that the program has run.
-Below follows an example of such a short program:
+A program written at this stage can only perform a few actions.
+Therefore, a very short program that writes a value to a register suffices as a test program.
+Halting Bochs after a while and then check that register contains the correct number by looking in the Bochs log will verify that the program has run.
+This is an example of such a short program:

 ~~~ {.nasm}
     ; set eax to some distinguishable number, to read from the log afterwards